ProjectMoon/reed/README.md

   usually not be necessary, as reed should automatically take care of posts being added and updated.
 The callback receives `error` if indexing was prematurely interrupted by an error.
+* `refresh()`: Forces a refresh of the Redis index, removing any entries that are no longer present on the filesystem.
+This should usually not be necessary, as reed should handle this internally.

 **Note**: `get`, `list`, `index`, `remove`, and `removeAll` asynchronously block until reed is in a ready state.
 This means they can be called before